 3. Integrate with existing tools.

-Your CRM, calendar, and messaging tools should feel like one conversation, not three apps pretending to cooperate.
+Your calendar, CRM, and messaging tools should be as one thing, not three separate apps pretending to be one.

 4. Train staff using real-world scenarios.